mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 Latent Psionic Potential being realised and talents being developed.
-This is neither an easy nor guaranteed process; psionics are not contagious, however by observing and experiencing active psionics on a daily basis, one may realise one’s own latent potential and develop a psionic talent.
+This is neither an easy nor guaranteed process; psionics are not contagious, however by observing and experiencing active psionics on a daily basis, one may realise one's own latent potential and develop a psionic talent.

 If a character is taken and deliberately trained, then use either the